 - Allegations of child sexual abuse in which the alleged perpetrator has access to the child within the next twenty-four (24) hours

-Staff should always seek supervisory approval to interview the child without the permission of a parent when the alleged perpetrator is not a parent.
+Staff should always seek supervisory approval to interview the child without notifying a parent when the alleged perpetrator is not a parent.
 If the decision is made to interview the child without notification due to an existing or imminent serious safety concern, staff must utilize law enforcement to facilitate contact with the child, pursuant to §210.145.6.
 These are situations in which, if true, emergency protective custody may be necessary to ensure the safety of the child.
 Staff should clearly document the reason notification did not occur and document the reasons why an interview took place without notice.
 If the Children’s Service Worker has failed to contact a non-perpetrating custodial parent prior to interviewing the child, the worker is expected to do so as soon as possible after the child is interviewed.

-Although the statue does not make it mandatory to obtain the consent of the custodial parent prior to interviewing the child, it is best practice for staff to obtain their permission prior to interviewing the child when they are not the alleged perpetrator.
+Although the statue does not make it mandatory to obtain the consent of a parent prior to interviewing the child, it is best practice for staff to obtain their permission prior to interviewing the child when they are not the alleged perpetrator.
 Parents have the right to refuse access to their child.
 Staff must refrain from the use of coercion to gain access.
 However, notification to the non-offending, non-custodial parent may be useful when the custodial non-offending parent refuses access to the child.
 If all attempts to engage parents are unsuccessful and safety cannot be assured by any other means, it may be necessary to make a referral to the juvenile office.

 The alleged perpetrator should not be given notice of the report until safety of the child can be assured.
 The term ‘report’ includes investigations and assessments.
 Pursuant to §210.145.6, RSMo when conducting an investigation or assessment, staff shall not call prior to a home visit or leave any documentation of any attempted visit, such as business cards, pamphlets, or other similar identifying information if there is reason to believe: